-MISRA C++[36]: 2-13-1, 5-2-2, 16-2-4, and 16-2-5
+MISRA C++ [30]: 2-13-1, 5-2-2, 16-2-4, and 16-2-5

-CERT C guidelines[38]: MSC15-C.
+CERT C Secure Coding guidelines [31]: MSC15-C.

 Mechanism of failure

 The behaviour of a program built from successfully translated source code containing a construct having undefined behaviour is not predictable.
 For example, in some languages the value of a variable is undefined before it is initialized.
 Hence, the behaviour of the program can be surprising to the programmer and the user and can result in destructive malfunctions.